domingos-s/RealAI-Prompt-Optimizer-Executor/README.md

 - New or exploratory workflows

 What it does:
-- Interprets the natural language prompt
+- Interprets your prompt
-- Explains how each mode would approach the request
+- Explains how each mode would approach it
 - Recommends the best mode
-- Allows user selection:
-  - Analyst Mode
-  - Research Mode
-  - Auto (model decides)
+- Lets you choose (or auto-select)
-- Executes using the chosen mode
+- Executes using the selected mode

-Think: **Workflow router and mode advisor for RealAI.**
+Think: **Workflow router and execution advisor.**

 ---

-## Key Capabilities

-### Intent Preservation
-Captures the user’s true objective, audience, tone, and constraints before rewriting anything.

-### Prompt Rewriting + Optimization
-Transforms unstructured or loosely defined requests into clear, execution-ready prompts tailored for RealAI performance.

-### Automatic Execution
-After optimization (and mode selection if applicable), the model immediately acts on the improved prompt — no additional user input required.

-### Constraint-First Logic
-User formatting, tone, and structural requirements are treated as **hard rules** and always take priority.
+## How to Use

-### Assumption Handling
+### Fastest (Recommended)
-If inputs are missing but non-critical:
-- Minimal, transparent assumptions are made
-- Execution proceeds

-If critical inputs are missing:
-- The model asks only the most necessary clarifying questions
+Use the web tool:
+1. Open the GitHub Pages link
+2. Paste your prompt
+3. Select mode
+4. Click **Copy Combined Prompt**
+5. Paste into RealAI

-### Structured Outputs
+### Manual Method
-Ensures consistent response sections:
-- **Understanding**
-- **Optimized Prompt**
-- **Output (final result)**

-Mode Selector adds:
-- **Mode Recommendation**
-- **User Mode Selection**
-- **Execution via chosen mode**
+1. Write your prompt in natural language
+2. Copy the YAML for the desired mode
+3. Paste it after your prompt in RealAI
+4. Submit

+The optimizer will refine and execute automatically.

 ---

 ## Intended Use Cases

-- Real estate and investment analysis prompts
+- Real estate and investment analysis
-- Underwriting and financial modeling support
+- Underwriting support
 - Market research and memos
 - Investment committee preparation
-- Content creation (LinkedIn posts, internal briefs, etc.)
+- Content creation and thought leadership
-- Workflow automation inside RealAI
-- Standardizing prompt quality across teams
+- Workflow standardization across teams
-- Reducing iteration cycles with LLMs
 - Training analysts to use LLMs consistently

----

-## How to Use

-### Option 1 — Use a Mode Directly
-1. Write your request in natural language.
-2. Choose a mode:
-   - **Analyst Mode** → tight, scoped answers
-   - **Research Mode** → deeper insight and context
-3. Paste the corresponding YAML block directly after your prompt.
-4. Submit to RealAI.
-5. The model optimizes and executes automatically.

-### Option 2 — Use Mode Selector (Recommended for new workflows)
-1. Write your request in natural language.
-2. Paste the **Mode Selector** YAML after the prompt.
-3. RealAI will:
-   - Interpret your intent
-   - Explain both modes
-   - Recommend one
-   - Ask you to choose
-4. It will then execute using the selected mode.

-No prompt engineering experience required.
+- Reducing prompt iteration cycles

 ---